Helping OUR RANCHING COMMUNITY

 FENCING MATERIALS

 Disaster relief funds to cost-share fencing will take time to assess and release.
 Immediate livestock safety and animal husbandry practices will require some fencing to be done immediately, which require materials now.
-The Northeast Wyoming and Southern Montana Wildfire Fencing Relief can receive donations through the Big Horn Equestrian Center (501c3) to help with short-term and immediate fencing needs in the tri-county area and Southern Montana.
+The Northeast Wyoming and Southern Montana Wildfire Fencing Relief can receive monetary donations through the Big Horn Equestrian Center (501c3) to help with short-term and immediate fencing needs in the tri-county area and Southern Montana.
 Gordon Taylor (307-684-2221) is the point of contact to make these donations, checks made out to Big Horn Equestrian Center can be dropped off at MTR (Miles Rives), Farmers Coop (Gene Bard), and Buffalo Sale Barn (Taylor Snook).

 VOLUNTEER & HELP